carbon-language/carbon-lang/mlir/docs/Quantization.md

 [Fixed point](https://en.wikipedia.org/wiki/Fixed-point_arithmetic) values are a [Real](https://en.wikipedia.org/wiki/Real_number) number divided by a *scale*.
-We will call the result of the divided Real the *scaled value*.
+We will call the result of the divided real the *scaled value*.

 $$ real\_value = scaled\_value * scale $$

-The scale can be interpreted as the distance, in Real units, between neighboring scaled values.
+The scale can be interpreted as the distance, in real units, between neighboring scaled values.
 For example, if the scale is $$ \pi $$, then fixed point values with this scale can only represent multiples of $$ \pi $$, and nothing in between.
 The maximum rounding error to convert an arbitrary Real to a fixed